fleetdm/fleet/handbook/engineering.md

    The former oncall can select "Turn off notifications for replies" in that same menu.
 It can be helpful for the former oncall to remain available for any conversations they were deeply involved in, so use your judgment on which threads to hand off.

+### The rotation

+See [the internal Google Doc](https://docs.google.com/document/d/1FNQdu23wc1S9Yo6x5k04uxT2RwT77CIMzLLeEI2U7JA/edit#) for the engineers in the rotation.

 ## Project boards